Generalized Mercer Kernels and Reproducing Kernel Banach Spaces: Sparse Sampling in -norm Reproducing Kernel Banach Spaces

-The connection of support vector machines and sparse sampling shows that the fast algorithms for sparse problems can be applied into the learning problems.
+The connection of support vector machines and sparse sampling shows that the fast algorithms for sparse approximation can be applied in machine learning.
 Almost all sparse models only focus on the least-square loss.
 But we know that there are many other kinds of loss functions in machine learning.
-Based on the constructions of the $1$-norm RKBSs, we propose a new research field of machine learning that call sparse learning methods.
-In our next researches, we will try to develop the efficient numerical algorithms to learn the nonlinear structures of the big data.
+Based on the constructions of the $1$-norm RKBSs, we propose a new research field of machine learning that call \emph{sparse learning methods}.
+In our current research proposal, we shall develop efficient numerical algorithms to learn the nonlinear structures of the big data by the sparse learning method.